 - Create a lasting legacy for future generations

-To prepare your family for the inevitable, make sure they know the location of important documents: this should include how to access your digital assets such as social media, online bank accounts, and crypto-assets.
-Also ensure they know what to do and who to contact, including your key advisors such as your estate planning attorney, financial advisor, certified public accountant, insurance agent, spiritual advisor, etc.
+To prepare your family for the inevitable, make sure they know the location of important documents.
+These documents also include your digital assets, such as social media, online bank accounts, and crypto-assets.
+Make sure they know what to do and who to contact, including your key advisors such as your estate planning attorney, financial advisor, certified public accountant, insurance agent, spiritual advisor, etc.

 An Estate Planning Attorney to Help You Manage Your Wealth Transfer Goals

 At Michaelson Law, we can assist you with estate planning and asset protection.
 We are ready to help you protect your legacy and prepare your family to inherit assets strategically.
 Call us at 702-731-2333 to book your consultation today.